marioortizmanero/nullderef.com/content/blog/plugin-impl/index.md

 The first step that we can do is define the interface of the plugin system, i.e., what a plugin binary must implement in order to be loadable by the runtime.
 If you're doing this over an already existing codebase, you'll probably get tons of errors.
 We'll ignore them for now; this is only our first sketch, and you'll end up changing it a thousand times anyway.
 Some types in the interface may not exist yet, or they may not be meant to be used for FFI.
 But it'll serve us as an initial list of things to work on.

 In my case, it first looked as follows.
-The specifics about how this works with {{< crate abi_stable >}} are explained in the [previous post](https://nullderef.com/blog/plugin-abi-stable/).
+The specifics about how this works with {% crate "abi_stable" %} are explained in the [previous post](https://nullderef.com/blog/plugin-abi-stable/).

 ```rust
 /// This type represents a connector plugin that has been loaded with